stbrenner/autoproxy/README.md

 autoproxy
 =========

-Autoproxy is a command line tool that automatically detects proxies and stores them in the respective environment variables (e.g. http_proxy).
+Autoproxy is a command line tool for Linux and Windows that automatically detects proxies and stores them in the respective environment variables.

 It sets following environment variables:
 * http_proxy